ViacheTix/search/README.md

 **Getting Started:**

 1. Clone the repository: `git clone https://github.com/ViacheTix/search.git`
-2. Navigate to the repository: 'cd search'
+2. Navigate to the repository: `cd search`
 3. Open the index.html file to view the home page.
 4. Enter your search query in the input box on any of the pages and click "… search" to view the results.